 Claims are always settled by agreement, and it is expressly stated in all terms & conditions of trading related to freight & transport that claims against a carrier cannot be off set against freight charges owed to that carrier

 - All quotations are based on 3m = 1000 kgs & 1 loading metre = 1750 kgs (unless otherwise stated), current exchange rates & fuel prices and may be altered without notice.

 - Rates in any tariff provide that the minimum price in any one charge band will never be less than the maximum charge in the preceding charge band.

 - Quotations have no provision for dangerous goods, timed delivery, or special requirements unless otherwise stated.

-- Force majeure may invalidate guaranteed transit times (eg: Public of local holidays, severe weather, channel crossings, & industrial action etc)
+- Force majeure may invalidate guaranteed transit times (eg: Customs Procedures, Public or local holidays, severe weather, channel crossings & industrial action etc)

 - Payment terms are net cash on the 28th of the month following the date of invoice, except VAT & duty which are payable in advance or by return.

 - If it is necessary to employ a debt collection service when our terms are not met we reserve the right to impose a £ 50.00 surcharge.